 - Using a Proxy software or better still, using a VPN software on your Windows computer is strongly recommended.
 VPNs encrypt the data leaving your computer until the data reach their servers.
 From there, a tunnel is formed where data is almost inaccessible due to security measures provided by the VPN service providers.
 Thus, you will be safer against spying.

 - Only download apps from safe software download sites or authorized and legitimate stores like the Windows Store, iTunes, or Google Play.
 The reason being we don’t want compromised apps coming onto our devices.

 - Proceed with caution while opening email attachments or clicking on web links since more than 90 percent of attacks start with the email attachments & links.

-- Ensure the websites you browser are secured with the valid certificate—look for the padlock icon/ green bar in the browser.
+- Ensure the websites you browse are secured with the valid certificate—look for the padlock icon/ green bar in the browser.

 - Avoid Jailbreaking your smartphone.
 Jailbreaking is the technique of removing software restrictions imposed by the manufacturer’s operating system.